 Go-live: That moment in time when a new module is first made available online for end-users.

-Grants Module: PeopleSoft Financial module to be implemented in July 2006.
+Grants Module: Financial module implemented in July 2006.
 (Financial term)

 Guiding Principles: A set of guidelines adopted by the University of Maine System presidents that guide decisions made by the ERP Implementation Project.
 Includes Project Operating Principles.

 Inquiry Role: People assigned this role view requisition, purchase order, invoice, and receiving data.
 (Financial term)

 Interactive Design Prototype (IDP): New, improved "fit/gap."
 Specialists and subject matter experts look for fits and gaps as well as actually designing and populating data tables and setting up programs as they proceed; a prototype of the final system is the result.
 (General term)

 Journal: A PeopleSoft accounting entry entered online, or input from a feeder system (payables, receivables, asset management, and so on) to the general ledger.
 (Financial term)